 The PTA program is limited to 16 students each year.
-Applicants will be ranked according to required prerequisite course GPA, Anatomy and Physiology GPA, observation hours/forms, pre-entrance exam scores and interview scores.
 UA Cossatot and the Physical Therapist Assistant Program will not discriminate on the basis of sex, race, color, national origin, religion, disability, or age in the selection of students to the PTA Program.
 Students not accepted into the upcoming class are encouraged to re-apply prior to the application deadline.
 Note that a felony conviction may affect a graduate's ability to sit for the National Physical Therapy Examination or attain state licensure.